LUP-LuftbildUmweltPlanung/LUP-LuftbildUmweltPlanung.github.io/_pages/profiles_malik.md

 ## Malik-Manel Hashim
 *they/them*

 I recently graduated in Aeronautics and Astronautics at the TU Berlin.
-During my studies I focused on software development, especially neurological models, perception and interpretation, and learning.
+During my studies I focused on software development, especially neurological models, perception and interpretation, and AI and learning.
 Outside of my curriculum I worked with autonomous robotic systems, both for use in a lab as well as in more extreme environments.
 At LUP I supported initial implementations of Deep Learning approaches as a student.
 Now I develop solutions for a variety of optimization problems, including conservation prioritization and hyperparameter optimization.

 <i class="fa-brands fa-github"></i> [malikmanel](https://github.com/malikmanel)